 A TouchPad allows you to control the pointing device on the screen using your fingers.

-TIP: Use the left and right buttons on the TouchPad as you would use the corresponding buttons on an external mouse.
+كَلْ: TIP: Use the left and right buttons on the TouchPad as you would use the corresponding buttons on a external mouse.

 NOTE: TouchPad gestures are not supported in all apps.

 To view a demonstration of each gesture: